stegripe/rawon/README.md

 2. Rename `.env.schema` to `.env` and fill out the values (example on .env.example)
 3. Install dependencies as stated [here](https://github.com/zhycorp/disc-11#Installation) before you continue surfing
 4. Run `npm run build`, or `yarn run build` if you're using Yarn package manager
-5. Optional thing, prune devDependencies (this is good to save disk spaces):
+5. Optional thing, prune dev dependencies (this is good to save disk spaces):
 ```shell script
 $ npm prune --production
 # or with yarn